mduse88/splitwise-free-analytics/README.md

 - **Command**: `python family_expenses.py --email`
 - **What it does**:
   1. Fetches expenses from Splitwise
-  2. Generates the updated dashboard
+  2. Generates the updated dashboard with monthly summary
   3. Uploads files (JSON, CSV, HTML) to Google Drive
-  4. Sends the dashboard via email
+  4. Shares the dashboard with email recipients
+  5. Sends an email with:
+     - Monthly summary (total expenses, trends vs average)
+     - Top categories with individual trends
+     - Google Drive link to the full dashboard (no attachment)

 ### Manual Execution